Kinpurnie Golf Club, Newtyle, Angus. (1912 - 1920s)

-Report on the new course in July 1913.
+Report on the opening of the new course in July 1913.

 Dundee Evening Telegraph Tuesday 22 July 1913.
 Image © THE BRITISH LIBRARY BOARD.
 ALL RIGHTS RESERVED.